-A revised Actuarial Opinion or AOS should clearly state that it is an amended document, contain or accompany an explanation for the revision, and include the date of revision.
+A revised SAO or AOS should clearly state that it is an amended document, and it should contain or accompany an explanation for the revision and include the date of revision.

 II.
-Comments on Actuarial Opinion and Actuarial Report
+Comments on the Statement of Actuarial Opinion and Actuarial Report

-A. Review date
+A. Review Date

 The illustrative language for the Scope paragraph includes "... and reviewed information provided to me through XXX date."
-This is intended to capture the ASOP No. 36 requirement to disclose the date through which material information known to the Appointed Actuary is included in forming the reserve opinion (the review date), if it differs from the date the Actuarial Opinion is signed.
-When the Appointed Actuary is silent regarding the review date, this can indicate either that the review date is the same as the date the Actuarial Opinion is signed or that the Appointed Actuary overlooked this disclosure requirement.
-When the Appointed Actuary's review date is the same as the date the Actuarial Opinion is signed, regulators suggest the Appointed Actuary clarify this in the Actuarial Opinion by including a phrase such as "... and reviewed information provided to me through the date of this opinion."
+This is intended to capture the Actuarial Standard of Practice (ASOP) No. 36, Statements of Actuarial Opinion Regarding Property/Casualty Loss and Loss Adjustment Expense Reserves, requirement to disclose the date through which material information known to the Appointed Actuary is included in forming the reserve opinion-i.e., the review date-if it differs from the date the Actuarial Opinion is signed.
+When the Appointed Actuary is silent regarding the review date, this can indicate either that the review date is the same as the date the SAO is signed or that the Appointed Actuary overlooked this disclosure requirement.
+When the Appointed Actuary's review date is the same as the date the SAO is signed, state insurance regulators suggest that the Appointed Actuary clarify this in the SAO by including a phrase such as "... and reviewed information provided to me through the date of this opinion."

-B. Making use of another's work
+B. Making Use of Another's Work

-If the Appointed Actuary makes use of the work of another not within the Appointed Actuary's control for a material portion of the reserves, the Instructions say that the Appointed Actuary must provide the following information in the Actuarial Opinion:
+If the Appointed Actuary makes use of the work of another not within the Appointed Actuary's control for a material portion of the reserves, the Annual Statement Instructions-Property/Casualty (Instructions) note that the Appointed Actuary must provide the following information in the SAO:

-- The person's name; - The person's affiliation; - The person's credential(s), if the person is an actuary; and - A description of the type of analysis performed, if the person is not an actuary.
+- The person's name. - The person's affiliation.

+- The person's credential(s) if the person is an actuary. - A description of the type of analysis performed if the person is not an actuary.

-Furthermore, Section 4.2.f of ASOP No. 36 says that the actuary should disclose whether he or she reviewed the other's underlying analysis and, if so, the extent of the review.
+Furthermore, Section 4.2.f of ASOP No. 36 says the actuary should disclose whether he or she reviewed the other's underlying analysis and, if so, the extent of the review.
 Though this is not mentioned in the ASOP, the Working Group encourages the Appointed Actuary to consider discussing his or her conclusions from the review.

 Section 3.7.2 of ASOP No. 36 describes items the actuary should consider when determining whether it is reasonable to make use of the work of another.
 One of these items is the amount of the reserves covered by the other's analyses or opinions in comparison to the total reserves subject to the actuary's opinion.
-The Working Group encourages the Appointed Actuary to disclose these items in the Actuarial Opinion by providing the dollar amount of the reserves covered by the other's analyses or opinions and the percentage of the total reserves subject to the Appointed Actuary's opinion that these other reserves represent.
+The Working Group encourages the Appointed Actuary to disclose these items in the SAO by providing the dollar amount of the reserves covered by the other's analyses or opinions and the percentage of the total reserves subject to the Appointed Actuary's opinion that these other reserves represent.

-C. Points A and B of the Opinion paragraph when opinion type is other than reasonable
+C. Points A and B of the Opinion Paragraph When Opinion Type is Other Than "Reasonable"

-Regulators encourage Appointed Actuaries to think about their responses to point A (meet the requirements of the insurance laws of the state) and point B (computed in accordance with accepted actuarial standards) of the Opinion paragraph when they issue an Actuarial Opinion of a type other than "Reasonable."
+State insurance regulators encourage Appointed Actuaries to think about their responses to point A-meet the requirements of the insurance laws of the state-and point B-computed in accordance with accepted actuarial standards-of the Opinion paragraph when they issue an SAO of a type other than "Reasonable."

-D. Conclusions on a net versus a direct and assumed basis
+D. Conclusions on a Net Versus a Direct and Assumed Basis